Shooting in black and white has never been more popular as it is nowadays.

 Look for interesting elements like stones, buildings, rails, trees or roads, this will help you to draw viewers’ attention into your picture.
 There is no limit to the subjects for black and white photography, just take a walk outside and you will discover numerous subjects you could photograph which would look great in black and white.
 In my opinion, photography is a learning-by-doing process, the more time you spend and invest the wider your horizon will get.
 Start to experiment with different subjects, try to apply different composition rules and you will see that you will get better with time.

-Black and white photography relies on the contrast.
+.
 Adding contrast to your black and white image will help your subject to stand out and furthermore you will get much more structure in your image because the silhouettes will be just more accentuated.
 More contrast in your black and white image will help you to see things which weren’t there before.
 Try to give your images your own spice, but be aware too much contrast can ruin your image.